Travel along the legendary Burma Road

 From Dali the journey continues along the Burma road to Baoshan.
 Before Baoshan the Burma Road crosses the Mekong River.
 The Mekong River has its source in the Tangula Mountains in Tibet and flows into the South China Sea in South Vietnam.

 Afterwards the journey continues partly along the original route of the Burma Road through the fertile Nujiang Valley.
 The Nujiang River also has its source in the Tibetan highlands and forms the "3-parallel rivers" further north together with the Mekong and Yangtze.
-In Burma, the Nujiang River becomes the Salween River.
 The journey continues through the Gaoligong mountain massif in an easterly direction to Tengchong.

 The city of Tengchong is located directly on the fault of the Indian subcontinent as well as the Asian continent at an altitude of 1'650m.
 This is why there are numerous extinct volcanoes and many natural hot springs around Tengchong that are popular with the locals.
 In Tengchong you take time to visit the museum with an interesting exhibition about the Burma road as well as the violent acts of war in the "Burma-India-China-Theater" during the 2nd world war.
 A visit to the Tengchong Museum is highly recommended.